nextgis/docs_ngcom/source/collector.rst

    An example of a filled table of data collection team participants

-Users with a registration in your Web GIS can get data collection projects from your Web GIS and begin data collection after they installed mobile app `NextGIS Collector`_ and successfully authorized there.
+Users with a registration in your Web GIS can get data collection projects from your Web GIS and begin data collection after they installed the `NextGIS Collector`_ mobile app and successfully authorized there.
 However you can control over an access of different users in each separate project.
 It is described in details below.

 Organizer of data collection: creation of a data collection project
 -------------------------------------------------------------------